 The Sydney Cove Collection

-The Sydney Cove left Calcutta, India destined for the British Colony of Port Jackson, New South Whales on 10 November 1796.
+The Sydney Cove left Calcutta, India destined for the British Colony of Port Jackson, New South Wales on 10 November 1796.

 The merchant ship was loaded with Indian, Chinese and European goods set for sale after what was a journey of speculation: the crew would steer the vessel on a largely unexplored route across the Great Southern Ocean.